 When you listen to your factory stereo, there is a certain decibel level at which the system maxes out.
-Turn it up any further, and the music becomes distorted, and cracks, and the clarity is lost.
+When you turn it up any further, the music becomes distorted and cracks, and the clarity is lost.

-While the amplifier boosts the signal from the stereo, it is the outputs that benefit the most.
-The speakers and subwoofer are the main benefactors of the amplifier, so should you add them as well.
+While the amplifier boosts the signal from the stereo, it is the output that benefits the most.
+The speakers and subwoofer are the main benefactors of the amplifier, so should you change them as well?

-It allows you to upgrade both and obtain the high-quality sound you are looking for without having to upgrade the original stereo.
+Replacing speakers allows you to upgrade sounds further and obtain the high-quality sound you want without replacing the original stereo.

 Adding an amplifier can allow your speakers to truly come alive.